Updated: Mar 2

 8 With him is an arm of flesh; but with us is the Lord our God to help us, and to fight our battles.
 And the people rested themselves upon the words of Hezekiah king of Judah.

 Trust God.
 Trust God.
 Trust God.
 Trust God.
 He is the only One.
 Do not even take my word for it.
 But if my experience leads you to look and finally hear what He’s been trying to teach you, like He was me, let me approach the stand like an Abinadi.
 Burn me at the stake, if you must, but I will declare God’s true doctrine to the best of my ability and humbly learn from my mistakes and correct them.
 I will preach against Babylon and secret combinations.
 I will be persecuted.
 I have been, and no doubt will continue to be, accused of being influenced by devils.
 So was Christ accused.
 Stone the prophets.
 That’s scriptural.
 It’s the antichrists that get the warm welcomes.
 Except, when the people have had a mighty change of heart and know the voice of their Shepherd.
-The people of Ammon bound and tossed out the guy who tried.
-(Alma 30:20) But, unless you can speak with the peace of Lehi upon his deathbed, "Behold, the Lord hath redeemed my soul from hell; I have beheld his glory, and I am encircled about eternally in the arms of his love," or as the people in Mosiah who had no more disposition to do evil or the people of Ammon who were born again, spiritually begotten of their Savior; not one soul should be at ease in their standing before God.
-That is the message of the prophets.
+The people of Ammon bound and tossed out the guy who tried to preach against Christ.
+(Alma 30:20) We need to be as discerning!
+Because unless you can speak with the peace of Lehi upon his deathbed, "Behold, the Lord hath redeemed my soul from hell; I have beheld his glory, and I am encircled about eternally in the arms of his love," or as the people in Mosiah who had no more disposition to do evil, or the people of Ammon who were born again, spiritually begotten of their Savior; not one soul should be at ease in their standing before God.
+That is the message of the prophets in the Book of Mormon.